wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Syntax/DOM/DOM-Event-Links.md

 # Observer

 ## IntersectionObserver

+- [2017-IntersectionObserver’s Coming into View](https://developers.google.com/web/updates/2016/04/intersectionobserver): Making this visibility test more efficient is what IntersectionObserver was designed for.

 - [2018-Now You See Me: How To Defer, Lazy-Load And Act With IntersectionObserver](https://parg.co/Uiu): In this article, we are going to go out of the scroll darkness and talk about the modern way of lazy-loading resources.